Sales & Support: +1 (480) 360-6463

 2. What tests are performed when testing patients’ color acuity?

-3. What equipment and instruments are you most familiar and comfortable with?
+3. What equipment and instruments are you most familiar with and comfortable with?

 Optometric Technicians usually hold a high school diploma or GED.
 Bachelor’s degree is not typically required.